ipluchino/Pente-Lisp/README.md

-An implementation of the board game Pente in C++ with a fully working computer player that plays optimally.
+An implementation of the board game Pente in Lisp with a fully working computer player that plays optimally.
 The rules of the game are as follows:

 <body>
 <h1>Pente</h1>